 That being said — this whole thing can be tricky!
 So, if you are wondering how baby is positioned in the womb, ask your provider at your next appointment!

-Oh, and make sure you’re doing those kick counts too!
+Oh, and make sure you’re doing those kick counts too like I talked about above:

 When should baby be head down?